 Welcome to the Suffolk Recycling Centres booking page

-You will need to book a time slot to deposit waste at your local Recycling Centre.
+You need to book a time slot in order to visit Suffolk's Recycling Centres

-- reduce the waiting times of visitors to each Recycling Centre
+- reduces the waiting times of visitors to each Recycling Centre

-- help manage traffic to avoid a dangerous build-up of cars on the roads
+- helps manage traffic to avoid a dangerous build-up of vehicles on the roads

 Please do not come to a Recycling Centre without a booking.

-You must not visit a Recycling Centre if you or anyone in your household:
+You must not visit a Recycling Centre if you or anyone in your household or support bubble:

 - has COVID-19 symptoms